DeNepo/web-apps/isolate/README.md

-examples and exercises used in class
+examples and exercises for in class